 Frank Stasio of NPR/WUNC’s The State of Things noted, “The honeymoon sweetness of their earlier work has been replaced with a maturity and depth appropriate for musicians whose lives and work are gaining seriousness and acclaim.”

 Over the years, Birds and Arrows have developed a rich sound that is much more than the sum of their parts.
-The romance between Andrea and Pete’s voices is distinctly captivating and they accomplish an elegant, warm sound that is truly their own.
-They have had and continue to have many great guest players join them on their records and on stage.
-Such as Josh Starmer on cello, Roger Gupton on bass and vocals, Dave Hadley and Andrew Grimm of June Star on pedal steel and guitar…to name a few.
+The romance between Andrea and Pete’s voices is distinctly captivating and they accomplish an elegant, heart breaking sound that is truly their own.
+They perform and tour as a strong acoustic duo but then still continue to have many great guest players join them on their recordings and even on stage for special shows.
+Such as Josh Starmer on cello, Roger Gupton on bass and vocals, Robert Sledge of Ben Folds Five on bass, Dave Hadley and Andrew Grimm of June Star on pedal steel and guitar…to name a few.
 Their compelling and road tested live show appeals to a surprisingly wide range of audiences; they are the cherished rock band for folk lovers and the favorite folk group for rock fans.